10 Leadership Resolutions for a Successful New Year

 Make These Leadership Resolutions for a Brighter New Year

-If 2020 showed us anything, it’s that you can’t predict what’s on the horizon.
-But it’s a safe bet that change and uncertainty will continue to be major themes as we begin the new year.
+If the past 2 years have shown us anything, it’s that we can’t predict what’s on the horizon.
+But as we begin the new year, it’s a safe bet that change and uncertainty will continue to be major themes — along with the growing challenges of the hybrid workforce and the ongoing need for equitable, diverse, and inclusive organizations.
 It’s also safe to assume that leadership will be critical for success.
 With that in mind, here are 10 leadership resolutions we recommend for the coming year.